PRP Fertility MD Logo

 • Resumption of ovarian activity in patients with premature ovarian insufficiency

 Many patients who explore PRP ovarian rejuvenation travel to Houston, Texas specifically to consult with our fertility specialists at Advanced Fertility Center of Texas.
-Patients travel from across the United States as well as from other countries.
+Patients travel from across the United States as well as from other countries for ovarian PRP treatment.

 For patients located outside the Houston area, the process typically begins with a Telehealth consultation.
-During this initial appointment, our fertility team reviews fertility history, prior testing, previous IVF cycles, and laboratory results.
-This allows patients to have a meaningful clinical conversation before making travel arrangements.
+During this initial appointment, our fertility team reviews fertility history, prior testing, previous IVF cycles, and laboratory results before discussing PRP for ovaries.

 Houston is served by two major international airports: